Zingle/ios-sdk/README.md

 ### Asynchronous and Synchronous

 The iOS SDK allows both synchronous and asynchronous operation.
-Every method that makes a web service request, will also contain another similar method with two additional parameters for callback blocks on success and error.
+Every method that makes a web service request, will also contain another similar method with two additional parameters for callback blocks on completion and error.

 ```Objective-C
 // Syncronous operation sends, waits, and returns an array of ZNGAccount objects